 In order to lead the team in the right direction, a skillful and enthusiastic project manager is a must.
 It is someone who keeps things together and knows how to rock.

 How to become a project manager if your current position has nothing to do with PM?
 If you are wanting to change your profession and are preparing to become a project manager but don’t know where to start, then this post is right what you need.
 It will cover the most essential aspects of the job and let you dive into the core details.

-What does it mean to be a project manager in 2020?
+What Does it Mean to be a Project Manager in 2021?

 If you think that the career of a project manager requires complex knowledge, special skills, efforts, and even a predisposition to this area, then you are wrong.
 Project management is a discipline that you can learn from scratch, or get into it from a related or even completely unrelated field.